odahu/odahu-infra/README.md

 # odahu-infra

-This repository contains Helm v2 charts for additional ODAHU services and Dockerfile for Fluentd container.
+This repository contains Helm charts and Dockerfiles for additional ODAHU services.